Back to Categories

 Roderick Haig-Brown Regional Prize

-Awarded to the author(s) of the book which contributes the most to the enjoyment and understanding of the province of British Columbia.
-The book must be original and may deal with any aspect of the province.
+Awarded to the author(s) of the book which contributes the most to the enjoyment and understanding of British Columbia and/or Yukon.
+The book must be original and may deal with any aspect of the province and/or territory.

 Supported by Marquis